kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Method names are case sensitive, so these values are also case-sensitive.
     // (See https://www.rfc-editor.org/rfc/rfc2616#section-5.1.1)
     //
-    // Multiple method names in the value of the Access-Control-Allow-Methods
+    // Multiple method names in the value of the `Access-Control-Allow-Methods`
     // response header are separated by a comma (",").
     //
     // A CORS-safelisted method is a method that is `GET`, `HEAD`, or `POST`.
     // (See https://fetch.spec.whatwg.org/#cors-safelisted-method)
     // The CORS-safelisted methods are always allowed, regardless of whether
-    // they are specified in the AllowMethods field.
+    // they are specified in the `AllowMethods` field.
     //
+    // When the `AllowMethods` field is configured with one or more methods, the
+    // gateway must return the `Access-Control-Allow-Methods` response header which
+    // value is present in the `AllowMethods` field.
+    //
+    // If the HTTP method of the `Access-Control-Request-Method` request header
+    // is not included in the list of methods specified by the response header
+    // `Access-Control-Allow-Methods`, it will present an error on the client side.
+    //
     // Input:
     //   Access-Control-Request-Method: PUT
     //
     // Config:
-    //   allowMethods: ["GET", "PUT", "POST", "DELETE", "PATCH", "OPTIONS"]
+    //   allowMethods: ["GET", "POST", "DELETE", "PATCH", "OPTIONS"]
     //
     // Output:
-    //   Access-Control-Allow-Methods: GET, PUT, POST, DELETE, PATCH, OPTIONS
+    //   Access-Control-Allow-Methods: GET, POST, DELETE, PATCH, OPTIONS
     //
-    // The Access-Control-Allow-Methods response header can only use `*`
+    // The `Access-Control-Allow-Methods` response header can only use `*`
-    // wildcard as value when the field AllowCredentials is unspecified.
+    // wildcard as value when the `AllowCredentials` field is unspecified.
     //
     // Input:
     //   Access-Control-Request-Method: PUT